org-roam/org-roam-bibtex/README.md

 ### Commands

-#### `orb-find-non-ref-file`

-Similar to `org-roam-find-file`, but it excludes your bibliographical notes from the completion-candidates.
-This is useful if you have a lot of them and do not want to clutter up your other notes.

-#### `orb-insert-non-ref`

-Similar to `org-roam-insert`, but it excludes your bibliographical notes from the completion-list.
+#### `orb-insert` (`C-c n i`)

+Select a bibliography entry and insert a link to a note associated with it.
+If the note does not exist yet, create it.
+Similar to `org-roam-insert`, if a region is selected, it becomes the link description.
+Check also [orb-insert configuration](#orb-insert-configuration) for a few configuration options.

 #### `orb-note-actions`